What to Know About Jalisco, Mexico's Premiere Tequila Region

 Much like Mexico itself, with its diverse, picturesque regions stretching from coast to coast, tequila is a complex spirit that encompasses the essence of the country.

 Many tequila drinkers first tasted it as the main ingredient in the classic Margarita cocktail.
-Some avid tequila fans enjoy sipping it "neat," and experiencing the nuanced flavors that emerge from its expressions: the clear blanco (un-aged); honey-colored reposado (aged in barrels for at least two months); and slightly darker golden añejo (aged for at least one year).
+Some avid tequila fans enjoy sipping it "neat," and experiencing the nuanced flavors that emerge from its expressions: the clear Blanco (un-aged); honey-colored reposado (aged in barrels for at least two months); and slightly darker golden añejo (aged for at least one year).

-Tequila production is a complex and artful process, as there's more to the expressions than meet the eye.
+Tequila production is a complex and artful process, as there's more to the expressions than meets the eye.
 Climate, rainfall, harvesting methods, fermentation styles, and overall production all play a major role in the spirit's flavor profile.
 And in Jalisco, the legendary tequila-producing state in Mexico — specific location is another key factor.

 The Two Regions of Jalisco

 Situated in the western part of the country (about an hour's drive from the city of Guadalajara), Jalisco produces 90 percent of all the agave in Mexico.
 Home to many famous (and under-the-radar) brands, Jalisco is divided into two distinct regions: the highlands (Los Altos) and the lowlands (El Valle).
 Many tequila aficionados believe that the tequila produced in these regions is known for its own specific and identifiable flavor profiles —and this has been an ongoing debate in the tequila-loving community.

 Once tequila fans learn more about this region and the actual lay of the land, there's no surprise that Jalisco's lowlands and highlands produce tequila with diverse flavors.